 Nobody heard from Johnson again — until months later, when he showed up at another House and Brown show in Banks, Mississippi.
 Johnson asked House for permission to play a piece onstage and, perhaps feeling sorry for the guy, House let him.

-As soon as Johnson began plucking his guitar, it was clear he was no longer the same desperate musician that had been booed off the stage just a little while earlier.
+As soon as Robert Johnson began plucking his guitar, it was clear he was no longer the same desperate musician that had been booed off the stage just a little while earlier.
 His playing sounded like the work of two musicians, his long, lithe fingers expertly strumming his guitar’s seven strings.
 His vivid lyrics – at once colorful and mournful — spilled out of him with a throaty passion.

 “He was so good!”
 House said.
 “When he finished all our mouths were standing open.
 I said, ‘Well, ain’t that fast!
 He’s gone now!'”